ljazzy51/jaczko_web_dev/Homework/Week_1/wireframing.md

     - The more the better.
 When in doubt, ask for feedback.
 4. Know Your Tools
     - Once you have final sketches you must transition to a demo design and then a final design
-    - Omnigraphics is  atool that helps with wireframing
+    - Balsamiq, figma, or hand drawn models are tools that helps with wireframing
     - Getting comfortable with the tools in your toolbox is essential to efficiency and capability
     - Your time should be prioritized for creativity and problem solving not having to troubleshoot the tools that you work with
     - *Make your tools work for you*